Mustapha Olagunju: Ebbsfleet United

 On 2 September 2024, Olagunju returned to National League club Ebbsfleet United on a permanent contract.
 On 3 November 2024, he joined National League South side Hemel Hempstead Town on loan to aid the club during an injury crisis.
 He was praised by new Ebbsfleet manager Josh Wright in January 2025.
 Ebbsfleet were relegated with seven games left to play of the 2024–25 season.
+He was praised by manager Josh Wright in November 2025.
+He played 41 games in the 2025–26 season, being named on the National League South Team of the Week in January.

 Style of play

 Olagunju is an aggressive centre-back who plays on the front foot and is comfortable in possession.

 Personal life

 Born in England, Olagunju is of Nigerian descent.
+His brother, Saheed, plays for Wolverhampton Wanderers.